Arboreal Categories: An Axiomatic Theory of Resources: Arboreal Categories

-where $J\down b$ is the comma category and $\pi$ is the natural forgetful functor.
-If $\Cp$ denotes the full subcategory of $\C$ defined by the paths, we have the following observation: \begin{lem} The following statements are equivalent for any path category $\C$: \begin{enumerate}[label=(\arabic*)] \item Every object of $\C$ is path-generated. \item The inclusion $\Cp\into \C$ is dense. \end{enumerate} \end{lem} \begin{proof} Fix an arbitrary object $X$ of $\C$.
-It suffices to show that $X$ is path-generated precisely when it is the colimit of the diagram
+where $J\down b$ is the comma category and $\pi$ is the natural forgetful functor, is a colimit cocone.
+If $\Cp$ denotes the full subcategory of $\C$ defined by the paths, we have the following observation: \begin{lem} The following statements are equivalent for any path category $\C$: \begin{enumerate}[label=(\arabic*)] \item Every object of $\C$ is path-generated. \item The inclusion $\Cp\into \C$ is dense. \end{enumerate} \end{lem} \begin{proof} Fix an arbitrary object $X$ of $\C$ and consider the diagram

 where $J \colon \Cp\into \C$ is the inclusion functor.
-Consider the canonical cocone $C$ with vertex $X$ on the diagram $J\circ \pi$, as depicted on the left-hand side below.
+It suffices to show that $X$ is path-generated precisely when the canonical cocone $C$ with vertex $X$ on the diagram $J\circ \pi$, as depicted on the left-hand side below, is a colimit cocone.

 That is, if $P=(J\circ \pi)(i)$ for some $i\in J\down X$ then $\eta_P=i$.
 Take the (quotient, embedding) factorisations of the morphisms in the cocone $C$, as displayed on the right-hand side above, and note that $P'$ and $Q'$ are paths by Lemma~\ref{path-images-and-subs}\ref{image-path}.
 Any arrow $h\colon P\to Q$ in the image of the diagram $J\circ\pi$ induces an embedding $h'\colon P'\emb Q'$ making the ensuing diagram commute.
 Just observe that the following square commutes,